mohammadali66/aurora/projects/select2-aurora/README.md

 </select2-aurora>
 ```

-If your API has JWT token, then you can pass your token to this module
+If your API has JWT token, then you can pass through your token to this module

 ```typescript
 apiUrl = 'http://127.0.0.1:8000/view1/';